Russian Blue cat crouching on carpet

 Russian Blue cat

 The Russian Blue is a small- to medium-sized cat that is extremely recognizable.
-They have a shimmery blue-grey coat with stunning green eyes.
-They are both independent and loving, giving them a dynamic that’s perfect for first-time pet parents.
+They have a shimmery bluish-grey coat with stunning green eyes.
+They are both independent and loving, giving them a dynamic that’s perfect for first-time pet parents

 Weight